Fang717/Assembly-x64-Programming-in-easy-steps/README.md

-Porting source code of the book "Assembly x64 Programming in easy steps" by by Mike McGrath  from MASM to YASM on Linux x64.
+📘 Porting "Assembly x64 Programming in Easy Steps" to YASM on Linux This repository contains a port of the example source code from the book Assembly x64 Programming in Easy Steps by Mike McGrath, originally written for MASM on Windows, now adapted to run with YASM on Linux x64.
-It is a nice little book to start learning Intel Assembly language.
-You need install Yasm Modular Assembler and DDD GUI for GNU Debugger.
-Download and install Free version of Ida Pro 8.4.

-You can purchase this book on Amazon.

 https://t.ly/5gt_Z